Grodzka Street, Bydgoszcz: Main places and buildings

 Registered on Kuyavian-Pomeranian Voivodeship Heritage List: Nr.601342, Reg.A/1125 (October 12, 1995).

 Built in the style of Dutch Mannerism in 1885–1886, it was commissioned by Otto Liedtke.
 He was the co-founder with Heinrich Dietz, in 1873, of one of the major shipping companies in East-Prussia, Lloyd, with local branch in Königsberg, Elbing and Dantzig.
 It was the most representative building of an entire complex, including among others, a house, a coach house and storage rooms.
 The designer was master builder Waldemar Jenisch, gave the building its Mannerism style.
 At the turn of the 20th century, the Lloyd of Bydgoszcz operated about 3000 rafters on the Bydgoszcz Canal.
 Until 1908, the palace has served as living quarters for the owner and his family.
 Later, when the property was sold to Inland Waterways shipping company "Bromberger Schleppschifffahrt Aktien Gesellschaft", a reconstruction of the building was carried out to fit it for administration and office purposes.

 In 1920, when Bydgoszcz rejoined the Polish territory, the German shipping company was renamed "Lloyd Bydgoszcz" and his seat remained in the adorned palace.
 "Lloyd" company was then one of the largest shipping companies in the country.
-Its network included: the Regional branches in Gdańsk, Warsaw, Wloclawek; a brick factory, a saw mill and a distillery in Bydgoszcz area; as well as shipyard on Brda river, and a trans-shipment port in Bydgoszcz vicinity.
+Its network included: the Regional branches in Gdańsk, Warsaw, Włocławek; a brick factory, a saw mill and a distillery in Bydgoszcz area; as well as shipyard on Brda river, and a trans-shipment port in Bydgoszcz vicinity.

 After World War II, the building was still owned by the shipping company, which took the name of "Żegluga Bydgoska" (Bydgoszcz Inland Waterways Shipping company).
 The basement housed the archives, storage rooms and a boiler room.
 On the ground floor were directors office, accounting and numerous departments of the company.
 In the attic were another office and the telephone exchange.

 In 1974, the edifice has been renovated: inside the palace a Mariner House was built and the other buildings demolished to give place to the waterfront facility (which was not built due to economic difficulties).

 The property was sold in 1995 to BRE Bank, which realized a thorough renovation of the palace, with reconstruction of architectural details (cornices, pediments, pinnacles, obelisks, spire with weather vane).
 At the very place of the old ancillary facilities, BRE Bank has ordered in 1997–1998 to architect Andrzej Bulanda two modern glass-steel-and-clinker-brick buildings, known as "new granaries".

 The Lloyd palace, with its Dutch Mannerism style, presents similarities with two other buildings in Bydgoszcz: the building at 9 Kołłątaja Street (former shelter for blind people) and the Eastern Railway Headquarters building at 63 Dworcowa Street.